billg-splunk/splunk-metrics-sa/jmx/README.md

 # JMX

 This example uses multipass and a sample application from Open-Telemetry.
-The example is about manual tracing but we are only concerned with getting the JMX metrics.
+The example app's original intent is about manual tracing with Open Telemetry; we are only concerned with getting the JMX metrics.

-It can be easily modified to work with other Java applications.
+These steps can be applied to other Java applications.

 Things to keep in mind:
 * The example assumes the agent is running on the same host as the application